THEY WENT WHERE THE POWER WAS.

 None of these campaigns were designed to impress officials at the start.

 They were designed to solve a problem that mattered to the young people.
-The institutional endorsements (the Deputy Minister, the District Education Officers, the provincial TV broadcast) were consequences of that, not goals.
+The institutional endorsements that followed, from government ministers to national broadcasters, were consequences of that, not goals.

 It turns out that when young people go directly to the source of power with a clear message and a credible plan, power tends to respond.